Carlos Fonseca (football manager)

-Carlos Agustín Fonseca Teijeiro (born 8 March 1981) is a Spanish football manager.
+Carlos Agustín Fonseca Teijeiro (born 8 March 1981) is a Spanish football manager, currently working as an assistant coach for the I-League club Inter Kashi.

 Career

 Fonseca was born in Madrid, and started his career with EF Arganda's Cadete squad in 2012.
 Ahead of the 2014–15 season, he was appointed manager of the Juvenil squad, and managed the side for two years before joining Getafe CF.

 On 26 June 2019, Fonseca was presented as manager of Tercera División side CD La Granja.
 On 27 October, after only winning six out of 36 possible points and a 0–6 loss to Zamora CF, he was sacked.

 In August 2020, Fonseca moved abroad and joined Al-Tai in Saudi Arabia, being in charge of the under-23 side.
 On 9 February 2021, he replaced compatriot Alex Pallarés at the helm of Bolivian side Real Potosí.